EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 Special thanks to Dr. John Greally and Dr. Deyou Zheng for their time and efforts in helping pull this together!

-Special thanks to the Einstein Student Governing Board for supporting this workshop!
+Special thanks to the Einstein Student Governing Board (SGB) as well as the Einstein Genetics Department chaired by Dr. Jan Vijg for supporting this workshop and allowing us to serve food during each session!